-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+(1)Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2022.
-The adoption of these new standards and amendments had no material impact on the Group.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2023.
+The adoption of these new standards and amendments and interpretations of initial application has no material impact on the Group.